Placing Faith in Armenian Youth

-From then on, camp enrollment continued to grow each year along with many physical improvements.
-Boys and girls attended separate sessions until the mid-1950s when enrollment growth compelled establishing a coed camping season.
-What began as a regional Armenian camp now serves campers from throughout the United States, Canada, Europe, South America, and the Middle East.
-Over the years we have hosted campers from 26 states and 13 countries and five continents.
+Boys and girls attended separate sessions until the mid-1950s, when enrollment growth compelled establishing a co-ed camping season.
+What began as a regional Armenian camp now serves campers hailing from the United States, Canada, Europe, South America, and the Middle East.
+Over the years, Camp Haiastan has hosted campers from 26 states, 13 countries, and five continents.

-While many new amenities have been added over the years (New Arts & Crafts Building (2019), New Staff Lounge & Laundry Room (2019), New Directors Quarters (2018) & New Summer Office (2018), many things have stayed the same.
-The cozy “Cabin Circle” promotes our Armenian family atmosphere and our weekly dances with live Armenian music and Sunday picnics are all timeless Armenian traditions.
+While many new amenities have been added – new arts & crafts building (2019), new staff lounge and laundry room (2019), new directors quarters (2018), and new summer office (2018) – many things have stayed the same.
+The cozy “Cabin Circle” promotes Armenian family atmosphere, and embodiments of timeless Armenian traditions like dances with live Armenian music and Sunday picnics remain key components of Camp’s weekly agenda.

-As the flagship facility for the Armenian Youth Federation (AYF), the camp serves as a year-round gathering place for Armenian activities such as educational weekends, church picnics, and athletic tournaments.
+As the flagship facility for the Armenian Youth Federation (AYF), Camp continues to serve as a year-round gathering place for Armenian activities such as educational weekends, church picnics, and athletic tournaments.

 Spending two weeks at Camp Haiastan in 1965 was one of the best experiences of my youth.

 Ungerouhi Seran Susan Mouradian